vinhnghiemcr/u2_lesson_express_middleware/README.md

 })
 ```

-Now that we have access to these packages we can utilize them in our express app.
+Now that we have access to this packages we can utilize it in our express app.

 Luckily Express makes it super easy for us to incorporate middleware.